 In November, the UK will host the 26th UN Climate Change Conference of the Parties (COP26).
 The summit has four key goals:

 While all four goals are necessary for ensuring water security for all in the long run, goal two is arguably the most pressing for the water community to work towards.
-REACH is taking the vital steps to help vulnerable communities in Africa and Asia achieve this goal, by leading research that can support action.
+REACH is leading vital work to support vulnerable communities in Africa and Asia in achieving this goal, by leading research that can encourage action.

 Climate shocks, such as floods and droughts, are having devastating effects on water security around the world.
 In southwestern Bangladesh, cyclones Sidr (2007) and Amphan (2020) caused prolonged flooding, economic losses, damage to crops and embankment failure.
 In East Africa, extreme flooding in 2020 affected over 2.8 million people.
 Meanwhile, in 2021 drought in the Northern half of Kenya is causing widespread food insecurity, putting 2.1 million people at risk of starvation.

-As discussed in our recent Water Security for Climate Resilience Report, our research reveals that climate impacts on water security will likely worsen as the climate changes, calling for more actions to address existing vulnerabilities and build climate resilience of water systems.
+As discussed in our recent Water Security for Climate Resilience Report, our research reveals that climate impacts on water security will likely worsen as the climate changes, calling for more actions to address existing vulnerabilities and to enhance the climate resilience of water systems.

 Unsurprisingly, there is no ‘one size fits all’ solution for achieving climate resilience.
 The examples described below demonstrate just how varied climate adaptation actions can be.

 Updated infrastructure operations to protect against climate risks

 In a changing climate, the water infrastructure, such as tubewells, pipes or dams, and their associated operational rules risk becoming out-dated.